tscircuit/tscircuit/README.md

 Yes!
 There is a [playground tool!](https://tscircuit.com/playground)

+### Do I have to specify the position of every component?

+I'm working on autolayout functionality where you will hopefully only need to tweak things like the spacing.
+The goal of anything auto

+### Is the auto-routing good?

+The auto-routing is very basic.
+You can adjust the paths by adding `pcb_route_hints` to a `<trace />`.
+Over time, we'll get good, fast auto-routing algorithms and also ways to "bake & cache" a route over a longer time period.

+### Can I export into other tools for routing?

+This isn't currently possible but a major current objective.
+If you're interested in writing a module that can convert [tscircuit soup JSON](https://docs.tscircuit.com/api-reference/advanced/soup) into another editor's format, reach out on our [campfire](https://tscircuit.com/community/join-redirect)!!

 ### I found a bug or have an idea for a feature, what should I do?

 Please [create an issue](https://github.com/tscircuit/tscircuit/issues)!